Louis-CharlesBiron/canvasDotEffect/readme.md

     {
         ...

-        // Drawing a beizer curve from [100, 400] to [400, 300], using the default control points with 0.5 spread
+        // Drawing a bezier curve from [100, 400] to [400, 300], using the default control points with 0.5 spread
         render.fill(Render.getQuadCurve(startPos, endPos, Render.getDefaultQuadraticControlPos([100, 400], [400, 300], 0.5)))

     }